Transition in to Strathmore

 Our leadership team, teachers, support staff, therapists and admin are a friendly bunch and will be here to help you throughout your Strathmore journey.
 On this section of the website you will find a variety of resources that may help to answer your questions, calm your worries and enlighten you.

-Due to Covid-19, out transition offers have been limited.
-We have sought ways to make our new parents feel confident and comfortable.
-You will find some useful videos of our wonderful school campuses below, helping you and your child to see what they look like, a video of our therapists explaining how therapy is structured/provided and a video about other fun things we provide as a school.
+You will find some useful videos of our wonderful school campuses below, helping you and your child to see what they look like; a video of our therapists explaining how therapy is structured/provided and a video about other fun things we provide as a school.
 When the placement is confirmed, you will receive communication from the school regarding your child’s transition.

 We welcome your communication, so please call us if you have any questions.